Alimos: Current Weather (2021-)

+Weather records for 2021- in Alimos (as of 1st November 2025) are given below:

 Sports

 Alimos has two clubs with presence in panhellenic championships, the water polo club N.O.
 Kalamaki with presence in A1 Ethniki and the football club Trachones F.C. with presence in Gamma Ethniki.
-In Alimos is located the Byzantine Sport Center that is used by the two sport clubs come from Constantinople, A.O.
+In Alimos is located the Byzantine Sport Centre that is used by the two sport clubs come from Constantinople, A.O.
 Tataula and A.S.
 Pera.
 These clubs settled in Alimos in 1973 and have many honours in Greek Table Tennis Championship.

 Commercial activity

 The commercial activity in Kalamaki or Alimos is concentrated in the major avenues that cross the city regional (Amfitheas-Poseidonos-Alimou) and the streets that are inside the city links (Thukididou-Kalamakiou-Theomitoros-Ionias-Dodekanisou).